I am always excited about each new web design project and like to spread the excitement to new clients. It’s easy to underestimate the work involved!

 WordPress Web Design Package

 - Installation of the StudioPress responsive child theme of your choice.

 ** Why you need a mobile responsive website

 - Home page and sidebar configured.

 - Header custom edited to include your website name or existing logo.

 - Custom color scheme, if needed.

 - Images configured and slideshow configured, if applicable.
-Images provided by client.
+Images provided by the client.

-- Content provided by client.
+- Content provided by the client.
 Custom editing included.

 - Contact Page set up with address, contact form (and Google map).